sonyxperiadev/MultimediaForAndroidLibrary/README.md

 ## Android Studio
 The project contain a Android Studio project for both the library and the demo application.
-1. Istall Android Studio and setup the SDK
+* Install Android Studio and setup the SDK
-2. Select to import the project into Android Studio
+* Select to import the project into Android Studio

 ## Gradle
 The project can be built using Gradle, you can import it as a project dependency.